RooOliver-Weaver/RooOliver-Weaver/README.md

 - 💞️ I’m looking to collaborate on projects that make tech more inclusive, affordable, and accessible for everyone.
 - 📫 How to reach me ~ LinkedIn: https://www.linkedin.com/in/rowan-oliver-weaver-84716112a/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My first coding project was customizing Myspace profiles back in the day.
-After years in the arts, I’m now back in the tech world, blending creativity with code.
+After years in the arts, I’m now back in the tech world, mixing creativity with code.

 <!---
 RooOliver-Weaver/RooOliver-Weaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.